Thoughtscript/academic_papers/Fragments/Truth-Only Logic.md

 This is a Zero-Order Monadic Logic.

-Aiming for a first Zero-Order Single-Valued Logic.
+Aiming for a first Zero-Order "Single-Valued" Logic (beyond the trivial logic with only T and not T and F)

 Expressions with Truth-Values T1, T2 would concatenate into expression of T3+.